 Kansas Geological Survey, Bulletin 70, Part 2, originally published in 1947

-Originally published in 1947 as Kansas Geological Survey Bulletin 70, Part 2.
-This is, in general, the original text as published.
+Originally published in 1947 as of Kansas Geological Survey Bulletin 70, pt.
+2. This is, in general, the original text as published.
 The information has not been updated.
+This publication is also available as an Acrobat PDF file (4 MB).

 A magnetic survey of the Bala intrusive with a vertical magnetometer indicates that the intrusive is an eastwardly-plunging vertical dike.